DrAdrianDC/Chemistry-with-Python/When_ML_models-learn_Chemistry/Drug-Toxicity-Prediction/README.md

 The main goal of the present work is to present a pathway for implementing a neural network model for toxicity prediction.

+This project predicts **molecular toxicity** from **SMILES** strings using **RDKit** to generate molecular fingerprints and a **deep neural network** built with TensorFlow/Keras.

+---

+### Features
+- Converts SMILES strings to Morgan fingerprints (ECFP).
+- Trains a feed-forward neural network for toxicity prediction.
+- Saves the trained model, scaler, and performance plots.
+- Provides a **Streamlit web app** for real-time molecular toxicity predictions.

+---

+### Project Structure

 drug-toxicity-prediction/